agathoklisx/libved/README.md

      the code should remain at least in this level (probably one day will find the desire to check a bit, if we could enhance but with less than today complexity, because the code is complex, but is fast and the rules are simple (maybe)).

+     The highlighted system and specifically the multiline comments has some rules, stemming from sane practicing to simplify parsing, as the code searching for comments in previous lines, and if current line has no comment tokens of course (by default 24, and the relative setting is, MAX_BACKTRACK_LINES_FOR_ML_COMMENTS).

+     For instance in C files, backtracking is done with the following way:
+     If ("/*" is on index zero, or "/*" has a space before) and there is no "*/", then it considered as line with a comment and the search it stops.
+It even stops if " * " is encountered on the beginning of the line (note the spaces surrounding "*").
+     Note: the relative syntax variable is: multiline_comment_continuation as char[]

+     So this simple means that if someone do not want to penaltize performance then is is wise to use " * " in the beginning of the line to force the code, as soon as possible to search on previous lines (as this is expensive).

+     The other relative self explained settings:
+         singleline_comment        as char[]
+         multiline_comment_start   likewise
+         multiline_comment_end     likewise

+     The code can set filetypes with the following ways and order.

+     1. The caller knows the filetype index and set it directly if the index is between the bounds of the syntax array (note that the 0 index is the default filetype (txt)).

+     2. Then is looking to the file extension (.c, .h, ...), and the relative variable: extensions   as *char[]

+     3. Then is looking to the file name (Makefile, ...) and the relative variable: filenames    as *char[]

+     4. Finally is looking for shebang (first bytes of the file), and the relative variable: shebangs     as *char[] e.g., #!/bin/sh or #!/bin/bash and so on

+     The rules and variables:

+     1. Keywords as *char[] (e.g., if, else, struct|, ....) (note that the latter is highlighted with a different color)

+     2. Operators as char[] e.g., +|*()[] ...

+     It can also highlight strings enclosed with double quotes and the relative variable: hl_strings  as int (zero means do not highlight) hl_numbers  likewise

+     The default parsing function is buf_syn_parser(), and can be set on the syntax structure and has the following signature:

+          char  *(*parse) (buf_t *, char *, int, int, row_t *);

+     The default init function is buf_syn_init () and can be set on the syntax structure with the following signature:

+          ftype_t *(*init) (buf_t *);
    */

   /* History Completion Semantics (command line and search)